lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 - Credential management
 - Group policy

+      Group Policy allows administrators to configure settings in a Group Policy object and apply settings the multiple users in the domain.
+Implemented on a domain controller to easily make changes in the domain.
+Group Policy is often used to create password policies, implement security settings, configure host-based firewalls, etc.

 - Password complexity

+      Good complex passwords combine at least 3 out of 4 types: uppercase characters, lowercase characters, numbers, and special characters.
+      Jan 2016, recommended password length is at least 14 characters.
+      Passwords that are too complex are less secure since they are more likely to be written down.

 - Expiration

+      Password becomes unusable after a set amount of time (Ex: 45-90 days).
+Forces users to change passwords.

 - Recovery

+      Identity must be verified before a password is reset.
+The administrator should provide a temporary password tha the user changes later to make sure that only one person knows the password.

 - Disablement
 - Lockout

+      Lockout policies prevents users from guessing passwords.
+      - Account lockout threshold: maximum # of times a wrong password can be entered.
+System locks the account when threshold is reached
+      - Account lockout duration: How long the account remains locked.
+Duration of 0 is indefinite and requires an administrator to unlock the account.

 - Password history

+      Password history system remembers past passwords and prevents their reuse.
+Common to remember the last 24 passwords.

 - Password reuse

+      Passwords should not be reused.
+Common to remember the last 24 passwords.

 - Password length

+      14 characters minimum is standard.

 # 5.0 Risk Management